 If a household includes persons at higher risk of a poor outcome (e.g., older adults or those with underlying medical conditions), then all persons in the household should take preventive measures as if they themselves are at higher risk and maintain as much physical distance as possible with the vulnerable household member.

-All authorized COVID-19 vaccines provide strong protection against severe COVID-19 (e.g., hospitalization and death) and significantly reduce the ability to infect others (substantial evidene); no vaccine is recommended preferentially over another.
-Full vaccination is highly effective against B.1.1.7 and B.1.351 variants.
+All authorized COVID-19 vaccines provide strong protection against severe COVID-19 (e.g., hospitalization and death) and significantly reduce the ability to infect others (substantial evidence); no vaccine is recommended preferentially over another.
+Full vaccination is highly effective against the B.1.1.7 and B.1.351 variants and all other US CDC-designated variants of concern.
 Two mRNA COVID-19 vaccines (Pfizer and Moderna) are authorized for use in Canada, the EU, the UK, the US, and several other countries and a viral vectored vaccine (Janssen/Johnson & Johnson [J&J]) is authorized for use in the Canada, the EU, the US and several other countries.
 The mRNA vaccines are essentially equivalent in short-term efficacy against symptomatic disease, almost uniformly greater than 90% for all age groups (including the elderly) and the Janssen/J&J vaccine efficacy is greater than 66% for all age groups (including the elderly); however, direct comparison of efficacy data, including for subgroups, is not possible because studies were carried out at different phases of the pandemic, with different population profiles, and in different countries.
 Prevention of severe-to-critical disease in healthy persons younger than 60 years by the Janssen/J&J vaccine (92%) appears equivalent to mRNA vaccines but the vaccine is less effective in this age group in preventing moderate-to-severe disease (66%).
-A single dose of the Janssen/J&J vaccine does not appear nearly as effective as mRNA vaccines in preventing severe/critical disease in those older than 60 years (70% efficacy) or in preventing moderate-to-severe disease in those older than 60 years with underlying medical conditions (42%).
+A single dose of the Janssen/J&J vaccine does not appear nearly as effective as mRNA vaccines in preventing severe/critical disease in those older than 60 years (68% efficacy) or in preventing moderate-to-severe disease in those older than 60 years with underlying medical conditions (42%).
 Analysis of some vaccines indicates some protection (up to 74% with the Janssen/J&J vaccine and 90% with the Pfizer vaccine) against symptom-free infection; analysis of effects on transmission to others is ongoing.
 Duration of protection lasts for at least 7 months and almost certainly for more than a year.
+No data exist on the interchangeability of vaccines; receive the same vaccine for all doses if possible.

-Efficacy in persons with major underlying medical conditions is slightly diminished with mRNA COVID-19 vaccines and more so with the Janssen/J&J vaccine, but efficacy is not known in persons with weakened immune systems.
+Efficacy in persons with major underlying medical conditions is slightly diminished with mRNA COVID-19 vaccines and more so with the Janssen/J&J vaccine, but efficacy is not known in persons with weakened immune systems; fully vaccinated persons with highly weakened immune systems should continue to consider themselves as unvaccinated and vulnerable in regard to allowed activities and masking guidance.
 Efficacy of the mRNA vaccines in pregnant women is similar to that in nonpregnant women.
 No safety issues have been identified in the aforementioned groups.
 No evidence exists that any of the COVID-19 vaccines affect pregnancy (including placenta development), future fertility, or the safety of breastfeeding for women or their infants.

 Persons who have had a known COVID-19 exposure should not seek vaccination (first or second dose) until their quarantine period has ended to avoid potentially exposing health care personnel and other persons to SARS-CoV-2 during the vaccination visit.
 Those with prior COVID-19 should be vaccinated but should defer vaccination (first or second dose) until isolation-discontinuation criteria has been met.
 All vaccinees need to receive both doses (if applicable).
 With the mRNA COVID-19, most persons are protected 2 weeks after the first dose but this single-dose immunity may well be very transient without a second dose; this could not be assessed one way or the other because all trial subjects eventually received a second dose.
 When the same mRNA vaccine product is temporarily unavailable for the second dose, delaying the second dose for up to 6 weeks is preferred to allow for receipt of the same vaccine versus receiving a mixed series using a different vaccine.